-- A routine first time request for a service or action e.g. informing the school that your child told you she is being bullied and asking them to resolve this. - Requests for compensation from the Council. - Things that are covered by a right of appeal, e.g. exclusion from school which has its own statutory process.
+- A routine first time request for a service or action e.g. informing the school that your child told you she is being bullied and asking them to resolve this. - Requests for compensation from the Council. - Things that are covered by a right of appeal, e.g. appeals against Exclusion from School, placing request appeals and where concerns are under consideration through an ASL dispute resolution process.
 In these cases we will give you information and advice to help you.